FactomProject/factom-docs/wallet/includes/_verify-balances.md

 The Explorer will display the balance of the EC address, in this example 3999 EC, along with its previous transactions.

 <aside class="notice"><br>
-To run the Factom Control Panel you need some basic command line knowledge while the Factom Explorer doesn't require you to run any Factom apps.
+To run the Factom Control Panel, you need some basic command line knowledge while the Factom Explorer doesn't require you to run any Factom apps.
 Choose the verification method that suits you best.
 </aside>

 You made it this far and got the knowledge, now is time to teach others how to use Factom! (big grin)